 There are also a number of red flags associated with bulimia specifically.
 “I recommend families pay attention to the timing of bathroom breaks or trips to the gym—are they always after eating or after eating certain foods?—skipping breakfast, large amounts of food missing from the kitchen, and frequent weighing,” Bohon says.

 If you’ve noticed some of these red flags and are concerned that someone you care about may be struggling, it’s important to broach the topic carefully.
 “Be sure to approach loved ones with compassion and curiosity rather than as an accusation or judgment about behaviors,” Bohon says.
 “The primary behaviors in bulimia of binge eating and compensatory behaviors are often shameful and secretive, so you may need to be more proactive in figuring out if someone is struggling and asking questions about how you can support them.
 This is not a ‘vanity issue’ to be ignored, or a phase that will pass.
-Treatment is available, and recovery is possible.
+Bulimia treatment is available, and recovery is possible.
 But the first step to getting help is identifying the problem.”

 Citations: